Irish Church Records

 The remainder included a growing Jewish population, principally in Dublin, and Quakers (who had been in Ireland since 1650).

 From then until 1871, the Church of Ireland, as the established church, continued to have certain state responsibilities including the decent burial of the poor, or those with no family.

 These 'anomalies' became fewer with the creation of municipal cemetaries on the outskirts of towns in the late 19th and early 20th centuries.

 An increasing number of church records are now starting to appear online.
 Some are even free, which is guaranteed to delight anyone who's trying to trace their family history in Ireland.

-Family Search collectionFamily Search (the vast genealogy website run by the Church of Latter Day Saints (LDS) holds three collections that will be useful when trying to trace family history in Ireland.
+Family Search (the vast genealogy website run by the Church of Latter Day Saints (LDS) holds three collections that will be useful when trying to trace family history in Ireland.

 In addition to a number of births and marriages (and just a few deaths) transcribed from Ireland's civil registration records, they holds many births, marriages and deaths submitted by LDS members from unidentified records (which must not be relied upon).

 Sound too good to be true?
 Well, yes, to some extent.
 The main trouble with it is that the coverage of the collection isn't very even.
-So while you can find, for example, several thousand Church of Ireland baptisms from 1683 to the late-1800s for Clones in co Monaghan, the full baptism and marriage records from 1782 to 1870 from the Presbyterian parish of Boardmills, co Down, and just over 40 baptisms from the Methodist registers of Dundalk, co Louth, you won't find any entries from Roman Catholic registers for any of these places.
+So while you can find, for example, several thousand Church of Ireland baptisms from 1683 to the late-1800s for Clones in County Monaghan, the full baptism and marriage records from 1782 to 1870 from the Presbyterian parish of Boardmills, County Down, and just over 40 baptisms from the Methodist registers of Dundalk, County Louth,

 In fact, the coverage of Catholic church records is limited to just some parishes in counties Cork, Galway, Kerry, Roscommon and Sligo.

 It is, therefore, a bit of a miss-mash.
 Spelling errors abound, especially of place names, and it is far from complete.

 For all that, it was, until early 2009 (when it formed part of what was known as the International Genealogical Index (IGI)), pretty much the only free online resource with even vaguely national coverage to help people trace family history in Ireland, and it still earns its place in your ancestral search.
-I'm extremely grateful to the LDS for it.

 The source documents (ie the parish registers) of church records held in this collection can be viewed on microfiche or microfilm through the LDS Family History Center network for a small fee.

 Tips on how to trace family history in the Family Search collection: Regard each discovery as an important clue worth following up.
 Don't rely on any record you find.
 Verify everything.